boot-sp/boot-sp/doc/src/canned.rst

 We provide examples with the ``boot-sp`` distribution and more are being added all the time.
 Here is a list of some of the examples with comments about them:

-* farmer: This is a widely used example from Birge and Louveaux [birge2011]_.
+* farmer: This is a widely used example from Birge and Louveaux [birge2011]_ extended to be scalable.

 * lam_cvar: A very simple CVaR-only model that was used for experiments in [lam2018assessing]_.

-xxxx schultz x 2
+* unique_schultz: A small example shown on page 129 of [eichhorn2007stochastic]_

+* nonunique_schultz: A small example shown on page 131 of [eichhorn2007stochastic]_

 paper_runs
 ^^^^^^^^^^

 This directory contains files needed to do the simulation experiments in the paper.
 The slurm scripts can also be run as bash scripts, after editing.

-You probably need to edit them to remove (or alter) the conda activate line.
+For one thing, you probably need to edit them to remove (or alter) the conda activate line.

 If they are used as bash scripts, you will need to replace ``${SLURM_NTASKS}`` with a number.
 Use a number that is about half the number of CPUs on your computer.
 These simulations are intended to be run with MPI and take a lot of computing.
-The scripts are designed to do all the simulations for one table in the paper.
+The slurm scripts are designed to do all the simulations for one table in the paper.

+``simulate_experiments.py``
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This Python program reads to json files that control the experiments that are run for the paper that describes this software.
+It also serves as a starting point to copy if you want to create your own simulation program.

+The first json file is for the problem instance (e.g. ``farmer.json``) and the second json program provides the values that will override the options in the first file to form the experiments; the ``experiments.json`` file is an example.